kamalsaleh/CartesianCategories.jl/docs/src/AutoDocTests.tst.autogen.md

 julia> Display( I )
 A CAP category with name InitialCategory( ):

-5 primitive operations were used to derive 13 operations for this category which mathematically
+5 primitive operations were used to derive 13 operations for this category which not yet algorithmically
-* IsEquippedWithHomomorphismStructure (but not yet algorithmically)
+* IsEquippedWithHomomorphismStructure
+and furthermore mathematically
 * IsInitialCategory

 julia> OI = Opposite( I )